elibroftw/blog.elijahlopez.ca/content/posts/university/bu-466-taxation-2.md

 - Loss carryovers (Sec.
 111)
   - Non-Capital loss (back 3 years, forward 20 years)
     - total losses including division C (applies to anything)
-  - Business Investment Losses (BIL) - disposition of shares and debts of a Small Business Corporation
+  - Allowable Business Investment Losses (ABIL) - disposition of shares and debts of a Small Business Corporation
+    - Similar to allowable capital loss except it can be claimed against anythin
+    - the Allowable indicates a 50% inclusion of the losses
     - 50% of losses can be claimed against anything
     - carry back 3 years, carry forward 10 and then reclassified as net-capital loss
+    - Reduces Division B income
   - Net capital loss (back 3, forward indefinitely)
     - Restricted to taxable capital gains
     - The inclusion rate has already been applied to this
+    - Inclusion has already been done if accounts are Taxable Capital Gains and Allowable Capital Losses
   - Restricted farm losses
   - Farm losses